Pingel88/DadJokeDiscordBot.Solution/README.md

       * Select `Add Bot` on the right.
       * Select `Yes, do it!`.
   3) To acquire the bot token, click on `Copy` under **Build-A-Bot** to copy your token to your clipboard.
-  4) Replace the placeholder text in your EnvironmentVariables.cs file with your bot token.
+  4) Replace the entire `[BOT TOKEN]` placeholder text in your EnvironmentVariables.cs file with your bot token.

   #### Launch Application